 From Temple Square, head off in any direction and you’re bound to find a park.
 Salt Lake has to be one of the greenest city we’ve ever been to!
 Pioneer Park is a few blocks to the southwest and features the Saturday farmer’s market.
 A tree-lined promenade is the highlight of Liberty Park.
-And Brigham Young Historic Park commemorates a leader in The Church of Latter Day Saints and a pioneer in the settlement of the Western United States.
+And Brigham Young Historic Park commemorates a leader in The Church of Latter Day Saints and a pioneer in the settlement of the western United States.

-The Capitol building was constructed between 1912 and 1916 with local granite and is crowned by a dome covered in Utah copper.
+The Capitol building was constructed between 1912 and 1916 with local granite and is crowned with a dome covered in Utah copper.
 Even if architecture isn’t your thing, this is a pretty spectacular building.
 And it’s hilltop location delivers a great view of the city.